Theodore Gegoux

 If you see a display of calico in the window, with a card attached, on which is written: "This lot of silk at 9 cts. per yard," you will say: "Do they take us for fools?"
 But what about those portraits exhibited to you by agents and photographers, labeled crayon portraits, and sold at $3 to $6.
 Do you believe them to be as represented, "crayon portraits?"
 Always ask for a free hand crayon portrait call at Gegoux's studio, see sample.

-7.002) The Watertown Times, April 18, 1893 - Tuesday
+9.002) The Watertown Daily Times - April 18, 1893 - Tuesday

 Gegoux, the artist will leave for Point Vivian about the first of May to supervise the rebuilding of his studio.

-7.003) The Watertown Times - May 16, 1893 - Tuesday
+9.003) The Watertown Daily Times - May 16, 1893 - Tuesday

-Theodore Gegeoux, the artist, has just completed a life-sized pastel portrait of the late Master Raymond Frank, only son of Mr. and Mrs., Frank D. Dezengremel, of Cape Vincent.
+Theodore Gegoux, the artist, has just completed a life-sized pastel portrait of the late Master Raymond Frank, only son of Mr. and Mrs., Frank D. Dezengremel, of Cape Vincent.
 It is an excellent piece of work, finely executed, and is highly prized by its owners.

-7.004) The Watertown Times, May 20, 1893 - Saturday
+9.006) The Watertown Daily Times - May 20, 1893 - Saturday

 On-the-St. Lawrence says: Theodore Gegoux, Watertown's noted artist, whose cottage at Point Vivian was lately destroyed by fire, was on the river Wednesday.
 He has completed the arrangements for replacing his cottage and work will be commenced this week.

-7.005) The Watertown Times, June 23 to July 16, 1893 Wednesday
+9.007) The Watertown Daily Times - June 23 to July 19, 1893 Wednesday

 MY - Watertown Studio will remain closed until the 5th of September.
 Parties wanting my services before then, please address me at Point Vivian, N. Y. Theo Gegoux, Portrait Painter.

-7.006) The Watertown Times, July 10, 1893 - Monday
+9.009) The Watertown Daily Times - July 10, 1893 - Monday

 Prof. Gegoux and wife came up from their summer home at Point Vivian today for a brief stay.

-7.007) The Watertown Times, July 10, 1893 - Monday
+9.010) The Watertown Daily Times - July 10, 1893 - Monday

 FACTS FROM THE RIVER